IamSarTech/mysarkportfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      HI!
-I’m Sarthak, but you can call me sark and i known with other bunch of other impressive titles and buzz words.
+      Hello there!
+I’m Sarthak, but you can call me Sark.
+I’ve also been known by a few other impressive titles and buzzwords.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you